All Tutorials/X-Wing Technique

 Pro Tips

-• Look for candidates that appear exactly twice in two rows
+• Look for a candidate that appears exactly twice in two different rows

 Latest Sudoku Articles